 While functional mushrooms come in all shapes and sizes and boast a wide variety of benefits, Chaga is one of the most beneficial.
 The Chaga mushroom boasts more than 13 benefits, all of which have been scientifically proven.

 However, before you start using the Chaga mushroom, you might wonder: what does Chaga do to your body to be touted as the king mushroom?
 Or does Chaga have side effects?

 This article will explore Chaga benefits and potential side effects.
 Let's dive into it!

 Chaga mushroom, crowned as the king of medicinal mushrooms, is a charcoal and rot-like fungus that grows on alder, cherry, maple, rowan, oak, and birch trees.
 Known by its scientific name, Inonotus obliquus, Chaga is one of the most highly revered medicinal fungi.

-Nicknamed the diamond of the forest, the Chaga mushroom certainly does not look like one.
+Nicknamed the diamond of the forest, the Chaga mushrooms certainly do not look like one.
 The lumpy ash-like mushroom resembles the clinker left behind from burning coal.

 What Are The Benefits Of Chaga Mushroom?

-Many cultures have used the mushroom and its extracts for many centuries.
+Many cultures have used Chaga mushrooms and their extracts for many centuries.
 The following benefits of Chaga mushroom make it a preferred health and wellness supplement around the world:

 - Maintenance of blood sugar levels

-- Improves the health of skin, liver, and stomach
+- Improves the health of the skin, liver, and stomach

 - Helps combat tiredness